Raising Aspirations … it’s all about how they feel

 “Our day spent with the London Stock Exchange Group is a perfect example of what our young people can achieve and the level of professionalism that they should aspire to.
 These are the opportunities that close the gaps that prevent many from unleashing their true potential.
 We are very grateful to all those at LSEG who have partaken in this event and hope to bring more of our young people to have this very prestigious opportunity.”
 Olsen Thomas, science teacher

 It was hugely motivating to see young people so engaged and throughout the day they opened up more and more, behaved impeccably, felt proud of themselves and clearly the environment and engagement of LSEG had a very positive impact.
 We’d love to have them back!

-“Everyone inspired me to be my best, I’ve met new people from different backgrounds, cultural, and countries” TF aged 14
+“Everyone inspired me to be my best, I’ve met new people from different backgrounds, cultures, and countries” TF aged 14

 “Today I have learnt that when I go into an interview I know how to explain my weaknesses and show how I will overcome them.
 I have a better outlook of going to new places and meeting new people after today.“ XD, aged 15 years

 “I have really enjoyed today as I have learnt something new, yesterday I didn’t know this building existed, I think I will continue learning about the stock exchange and I will develop my own ideas.”
 AM aged 14 years.

 “Today made me feel like I want to pursue a career in the stock exchange.”
 AD aged 14 years

 A big thanks to everyone who got involved.
 A really motivating day for all of us.